nathannieg/nathannieg/README.md

 <h1>Hey, I'm Nathannie! 😉</h1>
 <br>
 I'm a web writer based in Brazil, currently looking to expand my skills in web development.
-I've always been good at seeing the big picture and finding new solutions to make my daily routine easier and more productive and that is exactly why I find technology so fascinating.
+Technology can make life easier and more productive and that's exactly why I'm interested in learning more about it every day.
 <br>
 <br>